peterjohndean/CustomTypeInteger24/README.md

 ### v0.0.7 - Minimum compliance for UInt24 & Int24
 - Minimal compliance has been achieved.
 - Much more work remains, including performance improvements.

+### v0.0.8 - Comparable with FixedWidthIntegers and BinaryFloatingPoints
+- Now comparable with both floating-point numbers and integers of other types, from both the left-hand side and right-hand side.
+- Minor optimizations.
+- Bug fixes for the bitwise shift operations.